-An additional ongoing project is his work as a drummer and manager for Melbourne Rapper “Sinks”.
+Another notable project in Jeremy's career-to-date was as drummer and manager for Melbourne Rapper “Sinks”.
 Jeremy has worked with Sinks to earn coveted support slots with acts such as Coolio (USA), Mobb Deep (USA), Deltron 3030 (USA), Souls Of Mischief (USA) and Taskforce (UK).
 Jeremy also performed drums and co-produced a single with Sinks in 2014 “Fraudulence” which was nominated for the Triple J Hottest 100.

-When Jeremy is not managing and performing in his own projects, he is an active member of the Australian music scene as a session drummer, booking agent, adviser and collaborator having worked with many respected acts including Thando, Black Jesus Experience, Ras Jahknow, Lady Oscar, Mike Waters, The Seven Ups, Dub Princess, Aaradnha (NZ), Herb Armstrong (USA), Lotek (UK), Tim’s Myth and Kattimoni to highlight just a few.
+When Jeremy is not managing and performing in his own projects, he is an active member of the Australian music scene as a session drummer, booking agent, adviser and collaborator having worked with many respected acts including Thando, Black Jesus Experience, Kylie Auldist, Ras Jahknow, El Moth, Mike Waters, The Seven Ups, Dub Princess, Aaradnha (NZ), Herb Armstrong (USA) and Lotek (UK) to highlight just a few.
 His ongoing commitment to providing professional and reliable services on stage and in studios continues to attract glowing reviews from his peers.